Jiffy Junk®

 Frequently Asked Questions

-How much does it cost to open a Jiffy Junk franchise?
+How long does it take to break even with a Jiffy Junk franchise?

 Does Jiffy Junk disclose franchise revenue data?